Undo3D/opinionated-rust-to-typescript/README.md

 # opinionated-rust-to-typescript

-Transpile (some) Rust to TypeScript
+`opinionated-rust-to-typescript` is a Rust library for transpiling Rust code to TypeScript.